An Impromptu Visit to American Heroes at Alabama National Cemetery

 Caretaker of our Patriots

 Angels come in many forms, in many shapes, in many sizes and many ages.
 They are purposely placed in our lives at the right time for a very specific purpose.
 You see, I’ve had some experience with angels recently.
 I’ll be writing more about them soon.
 But in this moment, in this place, I was in awe at the power this man could channel.
 There pride was in every word he spoke.
-He was indeed the literal caretaker of this lovely, reverent place.
-He was the ultimate director and the perfect person for the task of ensuring dignified and honorable repose of our heroes.
+He was not only the literal caretaker of this lovely, reverent place.
+He was caretaker of so much more, He was the ultimate director and the perfect person for the task of ensuring the dignified and honorable repose of our heroes.

 I’m certain that, had I stayed an hour, Woody would regale me with an unending recount of similar stories.
 A man like Woody remembers every detail, every name, and takes great pride in sharing them daily.
 It’s his honor and his duty.
 I’m so thankful that I turned into what appeared to be just a small yet official cemetery poignantly located on Rt.
 119 between Alabaster and Montevallo.
 And today, as I don my Red White and Blue, I’m thankful for angels like Woody at the Alabama National Cemetery who make it their life’s mission to protect the dignity, to ensure the repose, and to honor the memory of our precious veterans who secured the freedom we enjoy today through their service years ago.